-His work is held in the collections of The British Library, University of Brighton, The SPBH Collection (UK), The Hellenic Centre for Photography (Greece), as well as private collections in the UK, USA, and Europe.
+Murray’s work is held in the collections of The British Library, University of Brighton; The SPBH Collection, UK; The Hellenic Centre for Photography, Greece; as well as private collections in the UK, USA, and Europe.
+He has exhibited at Brighton Centre for Contemporary Arts, Brighton; Thames-Side Studios Gallery, London; Canopy Collections, London; Stephane Simoens Contemporary Fine Art, Knokke; Museum Jan Heestershuis, Schijndel; iCOON Museum, Hoek van Holland Rule Gallery, Denver; MoMA PS1, New York.

 James William Murray (b.
 1988) Lives and works in Brighton